Zeeman slower: Realization

 This field can be realized a few different ways.
-The most popular design requires wrapping a current carrying wire with many layered windings where the field is strongest (around 20-50 windings) and few windings where the field is weak.
-Alternative designs include: a single layer coil that varies in the pitch of the winding, an array of permanent magnets in various configurations.
+The most popular design requires wrapping a current-carrying wire with many layered windings where the field is strongest (around 20–50 windings) and few windings where the field is weak.
+Alternative designs include a single-layer coil that varies in the pitch of the winding and an array of permanent magnets in various configurations.

 Outgoing atoms

 The Zeeman slower is usually used as a preliminary step to cool the atoms in order to trap them in a magneto-optical trap.
 Thus it aims at a final velocity of about 10 m/s (depending on the atom used), starting with a beam of atoms with a velocity of a few hundred meters per second.
 The final speed to be reached is a compromise between the technical difficulty of having a long Zeeman slower and the maximal speed allowed for an efficient loading into the trap.

 A limitation of setup can be the transverse heating of the beam.
-It is linked to the fluctuations of the speed along the three axis around its mean values, since the final speed was said to be an average over a large number of processes.
+It is linked to the fluctuations of the speed along the three axes around its mean values, since the final speed was said to be an average over a large number of processes.
 These fluctuations are linked to the atom having a Brownian motion due to the random reemission of the absorbed photon.
 They may cause difficulties when loading the atoms in the next trap.